 Following a court approved settlement agreement in Mendez Rojas et al., v.
 Wolf et al., 2:16-cv-01024-RSM (W.D.
 Wash.
 Nov.
-4, 2020), USCIS will accept a Form I-589 from an individual who is in removal proceedings before an Executive Office for Immigration Review (EOIR) immigration judge, so long as the Form I-589 is filed with USCIS 21 days or fewer after the date their Form I-862, Notice to Appear (NTA), was filed and docketed[1] with EOIR.
+4, 2020), USCIS will accept a Form I-589 from an individual who is in removal proceedings before an Executive Office for Immigration Review (EOIR) immigration judge, so long as the Form I-589 is filed with USCIS 21 days or fewer after the date their Form I-862, Notice to Appear (NTA), was filed and docketed with EOIR.
 This time period is defined as the "21-day grace period," and these cases are known as "Grace Period" cases.
-The date EOIR docketed the NTA is reflected as the "EOIR Docketing Date" in PCQS-DOJ-EOIR.
+If the Form I-589 is filed with USCIS 22 days or more after the date when the NTA was filed and docketed with EOIR, USCIS will not accept or adjudicate the Form I-589.
+The date EOIR docketed the NTA is reflected as the "EOIR Docketing Date" in PCQS-DOJ- EOIR.
 Although USCIS will accept Grace Period cases, USCIS will not adjudicate them.
 Instead, USCIS will transfer the Form I-589 in a Grace Period case to the appropriate immigration court for adjudication.
 See AAPM Section III.L.1.a.
 EOIR Jurisdiction Discovered at the Time of Filing for instructions on transferring the Form I-589 to EOIR.